-Since its enactment, there have been judicial and Congressional challenges to certain aspects of PPACA.
-In January 2017, Congress voted to adopt a budget resolution for fiscal year 2017, or the Budget Resolution, that authorizes the implementation of legislation that would repeal portions of PPACA.
-The Budget Resolution is not a law; however, it was widely viewed as the first step toward the passage of legislation that would repeal certain aspects of PPACA.
-Further, on January 20, 2017, President Trump signed an Executive Order directing federal agencies with authorities and responsibilities under PPACA to waive, defer, grant exemptions from, or delay the implementation of any provision of PPACA that would impose a fiscal or regulatory burden on states, individuals, healthcare providers, health insurers, or manufacturers of pharmaceuticals or medical devices.
-In addition, with enactment of the Tax Cuts and Jobs Act of 2017, in December 2017, Congress repealed the "individual mandate" portion of PPACA.
-The repeal of this provision, which requires most Americans to carry a minimal level of health insurance, became effective in January 2019.
-The potential impact of these efforts to repeal or defer and delay enforcement of PPACA on our business remains unclear.
-Congress also could consider subsequent legislation to replace elements of PPACA that are repealed.
-Because of the continued uncertainty about the implementation of the PPACA, including the potential for further legal challenges or repeal of PPACA, we cannot quantify or predict with any certainty the likely impact of the PPACA or its repeal on our business, prospects, financial condition or results of operations.
+Since its enactment, there have been judicial and Congressional challenges to certain aspects of the PPACA.
+In January 2017, Congress voted to adopt a budget resolution for fiscal year 2017, or the Budget Resolution, that authorizes the implementation of legislation that would repeal portions of the PPACA.
+The Budget Resolution is not a law; however, it was widely viewed as the first step toward the passage of legislation that would repeal certain aspects of the PPACA.
+Further, on January 20, 2017, President Trump signed an Executive Order directing federal agencies with authorities and responsibilities under the PPACA to waive, defer, grant exemptions from, or delay the implementation of any provision of the PPACA that would impose a fiscal or regulatory burden on states, individuals, healthcare providers, health insurers, or manufacturers of pharmaceuticals or medical devices.
+Additionally, the 2020 federal spending package permanently eliminated the PPACA-mandated "Cadillac" tax on high-cost employer-sponsored health coverage, effective January 2020 and the health insurance tax, effective January 2021.
+The potential impact of these efforts to repeal or defer and delay enforcement of the PPACA on our business remains unclear.